stackpress/lib/docs/Types.md

 **Usage**

 Used by the `Response` class when setting cookies and by cookie parsing utilities in the data processors.

-## Status Types
+## 4. Status Types

-The following types define response status structures and error handling.
+The following types define response status structures and error handling for consistent API responses and error management.

-### ResponseStatus
+### 4.1.
+ResponseStatus

 Basic response status structure containing HTTP status code and message.